xpert0/stegomux/README.md

 # stegomux
-Will be available publicly soon
+Full version will be available publicly soon